coder-virjay/emoji-mart-vue-fast/README.md

 <script>
 // Import data/twitter.json to reduce size, all.json contains data for
 // all emoji sets.
-import data from "emoji-mart-vue-fast/data/all.json";
+import data from "emoji-mart-vue-fast-next/data/all.json";
 // Import default CSS
-import "emoji-mart-vue-fast/css/emoji-mart.css";
+import "emoji-mart-vue-fast-next/css/emoji-mart.css";

 // Vue 2:
-import { Picker, EmojiIndex } from "emoji-mart-vue-fast";
+import { Picker, EmojiIndex } from "emoji-mart-vue-fast-next";
-// Vue 3, import components from `/src`: import { Picker, EmojiIndex } from "emoji-mart-vue-fast/src";
+// Vue 3, import components from `/src`: import { Picker, EmojiIndex } from "emoji-mart-vue-fast-next/src";

 // Create emoji data index.
 // We can change it (for example, filter by category) before passing to the component.